 Other issues are introduced by INNS.
 As the Canal network links river systems, invasive species such as American Signal Crayfish, Himalayan Balsam and Floating Pennyworth threaten and/or suffocate the Soar and its downstream catchments.

 The Soar catchment is home to an array of wildlife including large populations of water birds, mammals and crayfish populations.
-Despite being in largely poor or moderate condition, the catchment has maintained valuable pockets for Native species.
+Despite being in largely poor or moderate condition, the catchment has maintained valuable pockets for native species.

 Grey herons are a common and unmistakable sight in the Soar.
-Standing on tall legs, they patiently hunt for their prey often consisting of small fish and occasionally containing a small duckling or water vole.
+Standing on tall legs, they patiently hunt for their prey often consisting of small fish and occasionally a small duckling or water vole.

 Egrets are part of the heron family.
 Their white plumage makes them easy to identify, though a little harder to spot than the more common Grey Heron.